 Sometimes the only way to tell if it’s summer is to find out if the local Dairy Queen is open.
 Or if the people over 50 have returned from Florida.

-Gladys Taber, wrote in My Own Cape Cod how she knew it was summer:
+Gladys Taber, described in My Own Cape Cod how she knew it was summer:

 Now I know summer is here, no matter how cold it is at night, for when I went out to the car this morning, the windshield was dusted with orange and the whole shiny dark blue of the body was powdered.
 The pine pollen has come!
 This is a thick, almost oily deposit that penetrates everything.
 If you close a room and lock the windows, the sills will be drifted with the pollen the next morning.
 The floors turn orange.